Theatre at Christ's

 A number of the students who have written student profiles enjoy drama:

-Dylan (former CADS president, profile available by the end of July), says 'There’s always something to get involved in!
+Dylan (former CADS president), says 'There’s always something to get involved in!
 If you don’t want to act, then you can do lighting design, stage manage, or direct.'